Lineman Football Camp

 The Lineman Camp is designed to develop skills and techniques of players who work in the trenches for their teams.
 Intensive individual coaching, as well as group work, will assist in helping players to develop not only the techniques necessary to play, but also the development of each player's confidence.
 This camp is open to offensive linemen (including the center, guards, and tackles) and defensive linemen (including the nose guards, tackles, and ends).
 Campers will be grouped by grade, age and experience.

 Typical Daily Schedule

 Group Discount: $30 off each registration when ten (10) or more players from the same school register for the same camp.
-These registrations must be sent in together or the group discount will not be applied.

 Each camper will be covered by a limited accident insurance policy.
 The insurance includes primary coverage up to $7,500 and $300 maximum dental insurance.
 Insurance does not cover pre-existing injuries and is for accidents only.
 The cost of insurance is included in the registration fee.